Eutrapelia

 Thomas Aquinas (1225–1274), viewed eutrapelia in a positive light, again, favoring the ancient Aristotelian notion that it is constituted by mental relaxation and honorable fun.
 In the Summa Theologica, Aquinas made it the virtue of moderation in relation to jesting.

-By the second half of thirteenth century, the concept was considered a state of judicious pleasure and returned to being considered a virtue by commentators.
+By the second half of the thirteenth century, the concept was considered a state of judicious pleasure and returned to being considered a virtue by commentators.

 The term eutrapely is derived from eutrapelia and, since 1596, shares the original meaning of wittiness in conversations.